 Such an experiment begins with a hypothesis.
 That is a proposition that you will test in your research.
 I assume that this is also the starting point for this experiment.
 I suspect Google has formulated a hypothesis like:

 By adding more context to the search results with images and extra text, visitors can filter the information faster without having to leave the Google search results.
 This provides a better user experience and a saving of time for the users.

 The next question is why they chose this particular experiment.
 To find out more about this, we need knowledge of how our brain works.
 Much research has been done into what moves people when they use websites and online tools.
 And that is precisely one of my areas of interest and expertise.

-I have done a lot of research into how existing psychological phenomena apply to online behaviour.
+I have done a lot of research into how existing psychological phenomena apply to online behavior.
 And I think these two are behind the experiment: